saritahub/bank-tech-test/recipe/class_design_recipe.md

 expect(account.transaction_history).to eq("15/10/2022 Deposit: £10, 15/10/2022: Withdrawal: £10")

-# Experiment with the print_statement method within Account, then move this to Transaction class
 # Returns the transaction history in the correct format
 account = Account.new
 account.deposit(10)